 Going forward, each rollover recommendation will need to be evaluated according to the particular circumstances to determine whether an advisor or producer is acting as a fiduciary.
 Whether a fiduciary relationship exists between you and a client – and therefore, whether the fiduciary standard of care applies to you – depends on a variety of facts and circumstances specific to individual situations.
 In other words, if you’re a financial professional who provides advice to retirement investors, it’s important that you understand any new requirements so that you can ensure you’re in compliance.

-Financial advisors and insurance agents have some time to comply, and industry observers expect further clarification from the DOL.
+Financial advisors and insurance agents have been given some time to comply, and industry observers expect further clarification from the DOL.

 This temporary non-enforcement policy is intended to allow financial institutions and investment professionals time to develop procedures for implementation of the new exemption.
 However, since it does not prevent private litigation or actions from other agencies, it does not insulate advisors from all risk.
 So while it is not necessary to panic, it will be key for advisors to prepare.

 Additional clarification could also provide guidance in the future.
 Following the DOL’s June announcement of its plans to update the definition of “fiduciary,” Phyllis Borzi, the former head of Labor’s Employee Benefits Security Administration under the Obama administration, told ThinkAdvisor she expects the DOL to issue “some additional FAQs since they really want to give the regulated community more guidance on what they’ll expect for them to do to bring themselves into compliance with the conditions of [PTE 2020-02].”
 She also said she expects the DOL to propose for notice and comment “changes/additions to several existing PTEs to incorporate the impartial conduct standards (especially PTE 84-24 for insurance companies).”